To be old and wise, you must first be young and stupid. Forgiving yourself for your past is the bridge between the two.

 Step by step you’ll remove the jagged edges of every wrong you’ve done and every wrong done to you.
 Crumbled at your feet, forgiving yourself for your past easily leaves footprints in the dust.
 Before you know it you’ll be so focused on your fabulous creation (YOU) that you won’t even notice the past has been blown into oblivion by the winds of change.

 Triffany is a Certified Professional Life Coach and best-selling author.
-Her superpower is forgiveness and its 100% teachable
+Her superpower is forgiveness and its 100% teachable.

 She prides herself on helping strong women tame their inner hot mess so they can reach their fullest potential in both professional success and personal happiness.
 Schedule your free consult to learn a few tools that can help you too.